karlmdavis/justdavis-karl/_it_docs/eddings/jenkins.md

 ## Configuring Jenkins Authentication

 By default, Jenkins is configured to be entirely open: anyone can modify the configuration, create/manage jobs, etc. Obviously, this isn't a great idea for a publicly-accessible web application.
-To solve this, Jenkins will be modified to use the LDAP server detailed in <%= topic_link("/it/davis/servers/eddings/ldap/") %>.
+To solve this, Jenkins will be modified to use the LDAP server detailed in {% collection_doc_link /it/eddings/ldap baseurl:true %}.

 First, Jenkins' security mechanisms need to be enabled.
 Browse to <http://eddings.justdavis.com:8081/configureSecurity/?>, and configure the options as follows: